The 20 Best Small Dog Breeds for Your Home

 Fun fact: A group of Pugs is not referred to as a pack, but a grumble — a grumble of Pugs!

-Great for: A small dog with a big dog personality, Pugs are excellent house companions.
+Great for: Another small dog with a big dog personality, Pugs are excellent house companions.
 These dogs can excel in an apartment or a house, city or country, with children or a young couple; they’re truly an adaptable breed.

 19. Shih Tzu